skm27387/Short-Polar-Codes/README.md

 [5] Sason, Igal, and Shlomo Shamai.
 Performance analysis of linear codes under maximum-likelihood decoding: A tutorial.
 Now Publishers Inc, 2006. (https://webee.technion.ac.il/people/sason/monograph_postprint.pdf)

 Notes :
-1. The curves that indicate SP Polar Codes are not Arikan's PAC codes.
+1. The curves that indicate SP Polar Codes are selectively precoded polar codes (https://arxiv.org/pdf/2011.04930.pdf).
 2. ShortPolarCodesSim.pdf shows the BLER simulation results of short polar code variants for R = 0.5, N = 128.
 In case of CA-SCL, 8-bit CRC is used.
 3. TubShortPolarCodes.pdf shows the Truncated Union Bound analysis of short polar code variants for R = 0.5, N = 128.

 This is a work in progress.
 We will update the results as simulation progresses.

+We have added a C++ file spp.cpp which can be compiled using g++ compiler.
+Using this code, codeword weight analysis can be done for both SPP and PAC codes.
+It is possible to do codeword weight analysis with these codes. fRM_128.txt has the information bit indices to be used for RM rate profiling.